openeemeter/eemeter/docs/eemeter.rst

 ==================

 Consumption is metered using meter classes which are containers for flags and metrics.
-To create a new meter, use the following pattern:
+To create a new meter, use something similar to the following pattern, by subclassing the `eemeter.meter.Meter` class:

 .. code-block:: python